willwhitney/reprieve/readme.md

 ## Custom representations

 ### As functions
-In reprieve, representations are structured as functions which transform the observed data.
+In Reprieve, representations are structured as functions which transform the observed data.
 With a dataset `(data_x, data_y)`, a representation will transform batches of `data_x`.

 A representation is a function with the following signature: